I used to have a notice on the wall in my office which read: Perception is Truth.

 It helped my team focus on the fact that how they are perceived by our customers, (efficient, knowledgeable, professional and so on), will implant in the customers' mind a positive image of the whole team and organisation.

 It also signified that there was a notice on my wall and if you have perceived it then it is in fact there.

-After all, if I write something here on my Blog, who are you going to believe?
-Your common sense or me?
-Half the time I don't even believe myself what I have just written and have to check it out on the Internet to see I wrote it correctly.
-The other day I checked something or other on Google and it said "This is a falsehood invented by Victor S E Moubarak".
-Talk about your words coming back to bite you in the backside!
+The other day I checked something or other on Google and it said "This is a falsehood invented by Victor S E Moubarak on his Blog".
+Talk about my own words coming back to bite me in the backside!

-When as a young man I sent a dating agency one of my real life photos they returned it with a note saying: "We're not that desperate!"
+As a young man I sent a dating agency one of my real life photos (untouched and not changed in any way).
+They returned it with a note saying: "We're not that desperate!"

 I told her that as a fan of Star Trek this was the Final Front Ear!

 She then commented that I was much shorter than I had claimed on the website.
 I replied that I was not that short really, but I was still far away.

 She left without even offering to pay for half of the meal we had shared together.
 A hamburger and a bun can be quite expensive you know!

 So you see, "Perception is Truth".
 She had read something about me on the dating website and I was not as described in real life.
 Perhaps it was my fault for dating her at a badly lit restaurant ... in a back alley somewhere ... in the poor side of town.

 Mind you, she was no picture of beauty herself.
 In fact she was so ugly that I guess Peeping Toms would ring her door bell and tell her to draw the curtains shut.